On the generalized toroidal completion of period mappings: Algebraicity of weakly special subvarieties

 \begin{theorem}\cite[Prop.
 4.8]{KO21} $\Phi^{-1}(\Gamma_H\backslash M)$ is an algebraic subvariety of $B$.
 In particular, weakly special subvarieties of $B$ are algebraic. \end{theorem}

 The proof uses the definability of period mappings \cite{BKT20} and o-minimal geometry \cite{BBT22}.
-We will give another proof of this result without using o-minimal methods.
+We will give another proof of this result using the generalized toroidal completion given by Theorem \ref{Thm:MainTHMformal}.
 The main idea is to extend the analytic condition on $B$ defining the weakly special subvarieties to $\olB$ over which a extended period map provided by Theorem \ref{Thm:MainTHMformal} exists.
+This may be seen as a generalization of \cite{CDK95} using the language of logarithmic geometry.